The Calculated Suppression of Mormon Apologetics:

 In addition, this same group of militant anti-Mormon activists11 began to secretly plot to have my forthcoming articles removed from the publication agenda of the JBMORS.
 They were aided by two or more individuals with close association to the Maxwell Institute, as well as an influential member of the FAIR Board of Directors, who, on this second attempt, was apparently persuaded that the allegations against me had merit: to whit, that I am a notorious misogynistic thumper who has made vicious ad hominem attacks upon women a staple of his online literary oeuvre.
 They framed their presentation as a sincere concern for the welfare of the women involved in "Mormon Studies," should they have the misfortune of being ambushed by me on the field of rhetorical combat.

-Prior to May 2010, I had no idea that this group of people had been in contact with Dr. Bradford or anyone else at BYU.
+Prior to May 2011, I had no idea that this group of people had been in contact with Dr. Gerald Bradford, the Executive Director of the Neal A. Maxwell Institute for Religious Studies, or anyone else at BYU.
 Indeed, I was entirely convinced that no one associated with the Maxwell Institute was interested in, let alone persuaded by, these outrageous ad hominem attacks.
 My research and writing had continued unabated.
-I had met with Professor Hoskisson on multiple occasions to discuss the future publication agenda for the series of articles I was preparing, and therefore, when he requested another meeting for May 16, 2010, I assumed its purpose was to further discuss these matters.
+I had met with Professor Hoskisson on multiple occasions to discuss the future publication agenda for the series of articles I was preparing, and therefore, when he requested another meeting for May 16, 2011, I assumed its purpose was to further discuss these matters.
 I drove from

 Cedar City to that morning for a lunch meeting with him.
 I arrived at the Maxwell Institute offices about noon, and was invited to join him in his office.
 There he succinctly informed me that Dr. Bradford had ordered that my scroll-length article be removed from the forthcoming issue of the JBMORS.
 He also informed me that Dr. Bradford had taken steps to prevent my being published by any journal associated with BYU, and that I was no longer welcome in the offices of the Maxwell Institute.
 Provo